kunalbhat/kunalbhat/README.md

 ## Hello!
-I am a product leader with ~15 years of building user experiences.

-Hi, I'm Kunal, a product leader in Chicago who brings design perspective and technical acumen via previous experiences as a product designer and design engineer.
-I've built and shipped early stage product in startups through to enterprise software for global customers.

-I specialize in payments via previous experience at PayPal/Braintree, contextual commerce at Modest, and most recently, crypto at Galactic.
+I'm a UX designer and product lead in Chicago.

+I combine 16 years of building and delivering user experiences in roles as a designer, product manager, and software engineer.
+I'm a systems thinker, technically oriented, and highly comfortable in new and ambiguous problem spaces.